THE STAFF

 She currently has a dog, a cat, and a rabbit, and she also enjoys Halloween, crafting, road trips, and gardening.

-Elaine Fernandez, Bookkeeper
+Elaine Fernandes, Bookkeeper

 Elaine has been a bookkeeper for over 25 years, with 7 of those years keeping Ross Mill Farm up and running.
 She is everybody’s favorite because she gives us our paychecks!